“If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”

 Anti-Oppression & Systems-Based

-My training at Antioch University Seattle focused on systems thinking, cultural responsiveness, and exploring the influences of systemic oppression on mental health.
+My approach also focuses on systems thinking, cultural responsiveness, and exploring the influences of systemic oppression on mental health.
 I take a systems perspective, meaning that I explore how your experiences make sense in the context of your family, culture, and systemic factors.
 I pay attention to how oppression can become internalized and shape our relationships with ourselves and others.
 I aim to support you in untangling those messages and reconnect you with your agency, worth, and sense of community.

 Ongoing Training

 I’m always exploring new ways to deepen my understanding and practice of effective therapy.
-Currently, I am pursuing certification in Emotionally Focused Individual Therapy (EFIT) and attending advanced trainings in Accelerated Experiential Dynamic Psychotherapy (AEDP) and Hakomi Mindful Somatic Psychotherapy.
+Currently, I am pursuing certification in Emotionally Focused Individual Therapy (EFIT) and am enrolled in the Professional Training Program for Complex Trauma through the International Society for the Study of Trauma and Dissociation (ISSTD).

 Treatment Approaches